- The key to a successful fundraiser is in the planning.

 Perhaps the mother of community fundraisers.
 All of the items are donated.
 Your cause gets all the cash.
 However, there are some important things to keep in mind.

-You’ll want to put the word out early that you’re accepting yard sale donations.
-Have a convenient drop off location available.
+You’ll want to put the word out early by designing a few custom yard sale donation accepted signs to ensure your attendees will know that you’re accepting donations at convenient drop off locations.

 Make sure that the bigger items are close enough to the street to draw attention from passing drivers.
 Other items can be grouped by type (all of the yard decorations together, etc.) or by price range.